pontus-vision/pontus-vision/README.md

 --------------------------------------------------------------------

-  > _If you wish to mantain the hostname, then follow this steps:_
+  > _If you wish to change the hostname, then follow this steps:_

 **<details><summary>Change the environment variable 'PV_HOSTNAME'</summary>**